leticiagcapovilla/mywikitest/home/Groups/CON/csc_single_board_comps.md

 ## Default configuration for SBCs

-This section presents a brief tutorial about how to set up a BeagleBone Black/Green for use in [[Machine:Control_System|Sirius control system]].
+This section presents a brief tutorial about how to set up a BeagleBone Black/Green for use in [Sirius control system](/home/Machine/control_system).
 The procedure has been used for the development of control node prototypes.

 Currently we are working with BeagleBone Black Revision C (the last hardware version of the board) and Beaglebone Green.
 It's necessary to configure the software environment before running applications.